ericl-m3d/Promega-Docs/getting-started/homing-the-printer.md

 9. Save the file and home the printer again.
 Although you should now be able to enter the command `G1 Z0` , I don't recommend it.
 Manually jog your bed to the nozzle again to ensure that Z0 is when the bed is touching the nozzle.

 Continue on to the [Heating the Bed and Nozzles](https://m3d.gitbook.io/promega-docs/getting-started/heating-the-bed-and-nozzles), the next chapter in the [Getting Started](https://m3d.gitbook.io/promega-docs/getting-started) guide.

+[^1]: References to macro files are valid for the latest SD content.
+If you do not see the noted files on your SD card, please refer to [Updating SD Card Structure](https://promega.printm3d.com/getting-started/updating-sd-card-structure) to update your printer as needed.